5 MORE Ways To Stay Organized As A Writer Or Freelancer

 2. How often should I send out newsletter emails?
 Like I said in the section waaaay earlier about spamming, don’t send newsletters out too often.
 It’s annoying to go from a satisfying Inbox (0) to having a non-empty inbox in a matter of hours, every day.
 I can already think of a few companies that ruin this satisfaction for me.
 Now, naturally, I would be thrilled to receive an email from someone I happily subscribed to for valuable content, but the truth is I don’t want emails all the time and neither do your subscribers.
 If that isn’t enough of a reason—you shouldn’t need or want to create that many newsletter campaigns and that much exclusive content.

-3. How can I make my emails sound more human and less-computer generated—less like marketing copy?
+3. How can I make my emails sound more human and less like marketing copy?
 Let me tell you, this is not the time to whip out your clever marketing copy, not even a little.
 I’ve already touched on this topic in the section of tips for how to set yourself apart from competition, but here’s the main idea: Only you can be yourself, and only you have that uniqueness and advantage.
 Just carry that notion into your email newsletters.
 Talk to your subscribers the same way you would to a friend over coffee.
 Treat your subscribers like the VIPs they are and let them in.

 Be your adorable, quirky, nerdy self and gush about the things you love and are passionate about (in my case, that is in fact, coffee and the Chicago Manual of Style) Kevin Kelly talks about having 1,000 true fans—that to be successful, you don’t need millions of followers, you just need 1,000 true fans.
 Your subscribers are your true fans, number one cheerleaders, and VIP’s so build true, meaningful connections with them.

 I asked some of my editor and writer friends for questions for this blog post and they came through!
 Below are some of the most asked questions and my answers to provide you with a little more guidance to email newsletter marketing.
+Check out the “Further Reading” section at the end of this post if you’d like to stop by any of the Facebook groups mentioned in this section of the post.

-I've struggled with doing a newsletter mainly from a time perspective and what I should talk about in it.
-So, I would love to see some suggestions on this :D -Stephen Howard from the Developmental Editors group on Facebook
+“I've struggled with doing a newsletter mainly from a time perspective and what I should talk about in it.
+So, I would love to see some suggestions on this :D” —Stephen Howard from the Developmental Editor Connectiongroup on Facebook

 I’ve sort of addressed this in the beginning of the post, but I’ll expand on it.
 In addition to all the freebies, you should have some text in the newsletter and that will depend on your field, specialization, and personal interests.
 As an editor and writer with background experience in both art, computer science, and marketing, I have a wide range of topics to explore in both long and short form content.
 I suggest you explore your field and see what the competition is doing.
 See how you can do the same but in your own way and with more value.
-Additionally, there is not a best frequency to send out emails.
-I suppose it depends on the type of content and how much you have to share, but I prefer at least once a month, and if I am doing a series or something special on my website, I will send out additional emails as needed.
-I know some people who send out bi-weekly emails and it’s really just up to you.
-See what volume of emails works best for your schedule, what makes sense for your content, and what response you get from subscribers so you can adjust accordingly.

 I answered this above, but there are millions of topics out there, so I’d suggest exploring the competition in your field and seeing what you can do differently.
 And yes, you should create something first so you can give your potential subscribers a reason to subscribe.
 I prefer to set it up so that the item in question arrives by email once they’ve confirmed subscription.
 I know from personal experience that if you deliver before they confirm their email, then your confirmation email just ends up in the trash.